spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/npm-checker.md

 ## Resolve the error

-To resolve the issue, update the npm dependencies with known vulnerabilities to the versions where the vulnerability issues are fixed.
+To resolve the issue, update the npm dependencies with vulnerabilities to the versions with the vulnerability issues fixed.